AleksandraCheidze/project-3/README.md

 ## Project Description

-The "Expense and Category Tracking" project is a budget management application developed in Java.
-The application allows users to keep track of their finances by recording expenses in different categories and managing the list of categories.
-The main idea is to provide a tool for monitoring and analyzing expenses across various aspects.
+The "Expense and Category Tracking" project is a Java-based budget management application designed to help users efficiently manage their finances.
+This application enables users to track their expenses across various categories, create and manage expense records, and generate insightful financial reports.
+It offers a comprehensive solution for monitoring and analyzing personal expenses.

 ## Technical Requirements

-- Language Version: Java 18-20.
+- **Programming Language:** Java 18-20.
-- Dependencies: JUnit 8 (for testing).
+- **Dependencies:** JUnit 8 (for testing).
-- Entry Point: The main application file is `Main.java`, where the `main()` method is located, and the execution of the application starts.
+- **Entry Point:** The primary entry point for the application is the `Main.java` file, housing the `main()` method that initiates the application's execution.
-- Required Files: The application uses `expenses.txt` to store expense data and `categories.txt` to store the list of categories.
+- **Required Files:** The application utilizes two essential files, `expenses.txt` for storing expense data and `categories.txt` for maintaining a list of categories.

 ## Project Structure

-The project consists of the following classes and interfaces:
+The project is organized around key classes and interfaces:

-- `BudgetApp`: The main application class that manages user interaction, expense addition, and report generation.
+- **`BudgetApp`**: The central application class responsible for user interactions, expense recording, and report generation.
-- `ExpenseCategoryManager`: A class for managing expense categories, including adding and removing categories.
+- **`ExpenseCategoryManager`**: A class dedicated to managing expense categories, offering functionalities for adding and removing categories.
-- `Expense`: A class representing an expense with fields for `category`, `amount`, and `date`.
+- **`Expense`**: A class representing individual expense records, featuring fields for `category`, `amount`, and `date`.
-- `ExpenseReportGenerator`: A class for generating expense reports, including reports by day, by category, and more.
+- **`ExpenseReportGenerator`**: A versatile class designed for generating a variety of expense reports, including reports categorized by day, by category, and more.

-The relationships between classes are as follows:
+The relationships between these classes are as follows:

-- `BudgetApp` uses `ExpenseCategoryManager` to manage categories.
+- `BudgetApp` utilizes `ExpenseCategoryManager` to manage and manipulate categories.
-- `BudgetApp` also uses `ExpenseReportGenerator` to generate reports.
+- `BudgetApp` leverages `ExpenseReportGenerator` for generating detailed financial reports.
-- `ExpenseReportGenerator` works with data from the `Expense` class.
+- `ExpenseReportGenerator` relies on data from the `Expense` class to produce meaningful reports.

-Tests for the project are described in separate test classes for each of the application classes, using the JUnit 5 library.
-They verify the core functions and methods of the application.
+To ensure code quality and functionality, the project includes comprehensive test coverage with dedicated test classes for each application class, utilizing the JUnit 8 library.
+These tests validate the core functions and methods of the application, guaranteeing its reliability and accuracy.